About this course

 Rodier Studio

-Short demos of inking and drawing by Canadian artist Denis Rodier Learn more
+Short videos of Canadian artist Denis Rodier inking and drawing

 Boston Comics Roundtable

-Local creators of all levels meet weekly to share work, plan events, and publish Learn more
+Local creators of all levels meet online every week to share work, plan events, and publish